pytrackdat/pytrackdat/README.md

 advanced users, there is also a guide for deploying on an existing server (though many of the steps will be similar to DigitalOcean setup).

+> **Important Note:** DigitalOcean is **NOT** required to deploy PyTrackDat.
+> Any server running an operating system which can host Docker containers is
+> sufficient.
+DigitalOcean is a paid service; this may be restrictive to some.
+> Free options include adapting an existing computer with a world-accessible
+> IP address or using Amazon AWS' free tier (which only lasts 12 months.)

 Instructions are written for Ubuntu Server 18.04 or 16.04 LTS; other distributions may require slightly different procedures.